Climate change in Tuvalu

-The installed PV capacity in Funafuti in 2020 was 735 kW compared to 1800 kW of diesel (16% penetration).
+The installed PV production capacity in Funafuti in 2020 was 735 kW compared to 1800 kW of diesel (16% penetration).

 The South Pacific Applied Geoscience Commission (SOPAC) suggests that, while Tuvalu is vulnerable to climate change, environmental problems such as population growth and poor coastal management also affect sustainable development.
 SOPAC ranks the country as extremely vulnerable using the Environmental Vulnerability Index.

 Greenhouse gas emissions

-On 27 November 2015 the Government of Tuvalu announced its Intended Nationally Determined Contributions (INDCs) in relation to the reduction of greenhouse gases (GHGs) under provisions of the United Nations Framework Convention on Climate Change (UNFCCC):
+On 27 November 2015 the Government of Tuvalu announced its intended nationally determined contributions (INDCs) in relation to the reduction of greenhouse gases (GHGs) under provisions of the United Nations Framework Convention on Climate Change (UNFCCC):